 In this guide, I’ll explain more about the HMRC wear and tear allowance, why it was abolished and how landlords claim for costs against their rental profits.

 What is Wear and Tear Allowance?

 Wear and Tear Allowance is available to landlords renting out a furnished property.
 It is a deduction against rental profits and is calculated at 10% of rent less rates (commonly referred to as net rent).

 The allowance was a flat rate deduction against rental profits, calculated at 10% of rent less rates (commonly referred to as net rent).

 A landlord rents out a furnished property at £1,200 pcm and pays rates of £1,400 for the year.
 Therefore the landlord is able to deduct wear and tear allowance from their rental profits for the year of £1,300.

 Why Was Wear and Tear Allowance Abolished?

-Until 5 April 2016 landlords could claim a flat rate to reflect the general wear on the furnishings of a rental property such as: sofas, pots and pans or beds.
-The allowance was available regardless of true spending so obviously it was in landlords interests to not replace furnishings but claim for the allowance regardless.
-In reverse if a landlord had a high amount of furnishings to replace on a regular basis, the wear and tear allowance may not sufficiently reflect these costs.
+The allowance was available up to 5 April 2016 regardless of true spending meaning it was in landlords interests to not replace furnishings but claim for the allowance regardless.
+In reverse, if a landlord had a high amount of furnishings to replace on a regular basis then the allowance may not sufficiently cover these costs.

-From 6 April 2016 the wear and tear allowance has been abolished and instead landlords are now allowed to claim for the costs of any actual replacements to furnishings that they have paid for.
-So for example if a sofa is replaced, a landlord can claim for the actual cost of buying that new sofa.
-It is therefore really important that if you are a landlord you keep all the receipts for anything you buy to claim for against your tax bill.
+Since being abolished, landlords can now claim for the actual cost of replacements to furnishings that they have paid for.
+So for example, if a sofa is replaced the landlord can claim for the actual cost of buying that new sofa.